wallacebrf/Synology-to-TrueNAS/README.md

 - click save
 3. repeat step above as needed for additional shares as desired.

 Note: I had difficulty in sharing a data set with child data sets over NFS, specifically the `/mnt/volume1/video` data set.
-For some reason i could see and access the data on that `/mnt/volume1/video` main data set i was directly sharing over NFS, but i was NOT able to acces the files in the child data sets `4k_movies`, `TV_shows` etc... even after playing around with permissions.
-If there were "regular" folders created within the main data set `/mnt/volume1/video` i was directly sharing with NFS, i was able to see THOSE folders and files fine.
+For some reason I could see and access the data on that `/mnt/volume1/video` main data set I was directly sharing over NFS, but I was NOT able to acces the files in the child data sets `4k_movies`, `TV_shows` etc... even after playing around with permissions.
+If there were "regular" folders created within the main data set `/mnt/volume1/video` I was directly sharing with NFS, I was able to see THOSE folders and files fine.
 I am sure there is a fix for this, but for my limited testing and now getting it to work well enough for my needs.
-As such i just made individual NFS shares for the data sets i made under `/mnt/volume1/video` and everything seemed to work fine.
+As such I just made individual NFS shares for the data sets I made under `/mnt/volume1/video` and everything seemed to work fine.

 ## 11.)
 Create snapshots
 <div id="Create_snapshots"></div>